ekohilas/args-amazing-or-approaching/pycon-us-2024-lightning/slides.md

 Well that's the most exciting part for me.

-And if you hear me out, you can learn why it should excite you too!
+And if you hear me out, you too, can learn why it should excite you!

-> TODO: segway count=count into pep
+> TODO: Split slide

 ------